WHAT TO DO IF YOUR SUMP PUMP FAILS DURING A STORM

 July 01, 2018

-The whole reason to have a sump pump is to help ensure your basement doesn't flood.
-There's no time that your basement is likely to flood more than during a storm.
-During a storm is when you count on your sump pump more than ever to send water away from your basement and your home's foundation.
+The primary purpose of a sump pump is to prevent basement flooding, especially during storms when the risk is highest.
+During these times, you rely on your sump pump to redirect water away from your basement and your home's foundation.

 In the case of serious flooding you might require a trash-water pump, a portable powerhouse that can pump large amounts of water that also contains soft solids (e.g. mud, organic debris, sand, sludge).
 This type of pump is gas-fueled and can remove thousands of gallons of water per hour.

-1. You can hire water removal specialists to pump the water out of your house.
-Be warned, however, that if there was widespread flooding in your area, they may not be able to get to you for several days.
+Call in expert water removal specialists to pump the water out of your house.
+Be warned, however, that if there is widespread flooding in your area, they may not be able to get to you for several days.

 While it's important to get water out as soon as possible, if flooding leaves water standing in your yard around the house foundation, you won't be able to pump effectively until it recedes.